yaseralimardany/code-challenge-client-react/README.md

-# Pragmateam code challenge server (NodeJS)
+# Pragmateam code challenge client (React)

 Please refer to the provided document for the code challenge requirements.

 ## Available scripts

-- `npm start` - Start the application (Port 8081)
+- `npm start` - Start the application (Port 3000)
-- `npm test` - Start the testing application
+- `npm test` - Runs available tests
--- Using jest framework to test the code

 ## Changes History:

 ### Added
--- Add jest framework for running test cases
+-- Add some unit tests
 -- Add error logs
--- Add script to run test cases: npm test
--- Support code coverage report
+-- Add one column for monitoring health range of each row in table

 ### Changed
 -- Use clean architecture